seyeala/echpressure2/README.md

 The `index` command writes an `index.json` file under the dataset root.
 The `align` step consumes this digest, aligns the first O-/P-stream pair in each session and emits a consolidated `align.json` table.
+When ``--window-mode`` is used, O-stream files are treated as timestamped capture windows; even files with no channel data are still recorded so their paths appear in the exported table.
 Downstream utilities like `adapt` read this table to locate files by pressure value.

 Existing commands such as `ingest`, `calibrate` and `viz` remain available.